Independence Despite COPD

-Lethargic days and breathless nights can sap your strength, and if you’re not careful your chronic obstructive pulmonary disease (COPD) symptoms will get the better of you.
+Lethargic days and breathless nights can sap your strength, and if you are not careful your chronic obstructive pulmonary disease (COPD) symptoms will get the better of you.
 To make matters worse, COPD will progress as time goes on, especially if you don’t strive to slow down the lung damage and deterioration.
+But, you can find independence despite COPD.

 - Work out regularly.
 Everything from your risk of heart disease to your risk of infection drops dramatically once you commit to an exercise regimen.
-Experts suggest working out five times a week is appropriate for everyone, simply adjusting your level of exertion to suit your own limits.
+Experts suggest working out five times a week is appropriate for everyone, but you can adjust your level of exertion to suit your own limits.

 - Rest appropriately.
 Staying active is crucial, but so is resting your body before you overextend yourself.
 Get used to breaking workouts up with short rests.
 For instance, walk a route that has several benches to make use of along the way.